Energy Efficient Obfuscation of Side-Channel Leakage for Preventing Side-Channel Attacks: Analysis of the Noise Sequence Generation Scheme

 \subsection{Energy Efficiency}

-As we design method to generate noise sequences in an energy efficient fashion, we need to be guided by a metric that informs us both of their {\em effectiveness} and the {\em efficiency}.
-The former comes in terms of reduction of the success of the attack, and the second in terms of expended energy.
-The measure used in this paper, which we call {\em energy efficiency}~(EE), combines effectiveness and efficiency by measuring the reduction of the attack success rate per unit of energy spent to generate the noise.
-This is expressed by
+As we design noise generation in an energy efficient fashion, we need to be guided by a metric that informs us both of their {\em effectiveness} and the {\em efficiency}.
+The former measures in terms of the reduction of the successfulness of an attack, and the second measures in terms of the amount of energy that is consumed.
+We combine these two metrics together, and call it {\em energy efficiency}~(EE), and use it to measure the reduction of the attack success rate per unit of energy spent in noise generation, which is expressed by:

-where $Noise\textunderscore Energy$ is the total energy that is spent in generating the noise sequences during an attack.
-In other words, this is the sum of the energy of all noise sequences that are injected into the leakage traces that are collected by the attacker.
-When random nosie sequence is generated, we have: